HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from First Law Trilogy by Joe Abercrombie.md

 tags: ["quotes", "fantasy"]
 ---

+{{< fancylink "We get it.
+You love dark fantasy.
+Read the best quotes from" "The Broken Empire" "/posts/personal/book-quotes/the-best-quotes-from-broken-empire-trilogy-by-mark-lawrence/" >}}

 ## The Blade Itself

 >*Once you've got a task to do, it's better to do it than live with the fear of it.*